-When creating an incremental backup, you can specify the log sequence number (LSN) instead of specifying --incremental-basedir.
-For databases created by MySQL and Percona Server 5.0-series versions, specify the LSN as two 32-bit integers in high:low format.
-For databases created in 5.1 and later, specify the LSN as a single 64-bit integer. ##ATTENTION##: If a wrong LSN value is specified (a user error which XtraBackup is unable to detect), the backup will be unusable.
+When creating an incremental backup, you can specify the log sequence number (LSN) instead of specifying xtrabackup --incremental-basedir.
+For databases created in 5.1 and later, specify the LSN as a single 64-bit integer.
+ATTENTION: If a wrong LSN value is specified (a user error which Percona XtraBackup is unable to detect), the backup will be unusable.
 Be careful!